[Exclusive] Russia's 'Night Wolves' biker gang to face EU ban

 Most individuals are Russian military commanders and politicians or Ukrainian quislings in occupied territories.

-But the list includes Sergey Sobyanin, the mayor of Moscow, two Russian actors accused of pro-war propaganda (Sergey Bezrukov and Vladimir Mashkov), and a Russian tycoon (Rostech chairman Sergei Chemezov).
+But the list includes Sergey Sobyanin, the mayor of Moscow, two Russian actors accused of war propaganda (Sergey Bezrukov and Vladimir Mashkov), and a Russian tycoon (Rostech chairman Sergei Chemezov).

-And it includes a few relatives of previously-sanctioned Russian oligarchs accused of trying to hide their money.
+It also includes a few relatives of previously-sanctioned Russian oligarchs accused of trying to hide money.

 Deripaska moves

-In one example, Oleg Deripaska transferred properties in France, Washington DC, and in the exclusive ski-resort of Lech in Austria to his cousin Pavel Ezoubov, the EU document said — but Ezoubov is now also facing an asset-freeze.
+In one example, Oleg Deripaska (blacklisted in April) transferred properties in France, Washington DC, and in the exclusive ski-resort of Lech in Austria to his cousin Pavel Ezoubov, the EU document said — but Ezoubov is now also facing an asset-freeze and visa-ban.

-The new EU list also categorically restricts the activities of Russian lender Sberbank in Europe — Russia's largest bank.
+The new EU list freezes the European assets of Sberbank — Russia's largest lender.

 It bans shipping and arms firms and nationalist groups such as Russia's 'Young Army' youth association and the Russkiy Mir Foundation.